dagda1/cuttingedge/apps/frontendsupport/blog-posts/2023-08-28-bottom-and-top-types/index.md

 ### Practical uses of never

-The `never` type has some very practical uses:
+The `never` type has some efficient uses:

-- Using type assertions with never:
+#### Using type assertions with never

-  If you're doing exhaustive type checks, you can leverage the never type to ensure at compile-time that all cases of a union are handled.
+If you're doing exhaustive type checks, you can leverage the never type to ensure that all cases of a union are handled at compile-time.

 ```ts
 type Fruit = "apple" | "orange" | "banana";